 A: Use a tape measure or measuring stick and set the driver up in a playing position.
 Once the club is set squarely with the ground, line up the leading edge of the measuring stick or tape measure to the shaft inline with the hosel.
-The measurement from the club face to the butt end of the grip is the length of your golf driver.
+The measurement from the club face to the butt end of the grip is the length of your driver.

 Q: Driver vs Woods: What is the Difference?

 A: Drivers and fairway woods can overlap in their use and lofts.
 Even some driver lengths can be made to play like fairway woods to help plays gain accuracy and control.
-Driver and fairway differ in their club head constructions that help tailor them to differences in performance.
+Driver and fairway differ in their head constructions that help tailor them to differences in performance.
 Drivers are meant to be used to strike a golf ball that is resting on a tee.
-Fairway woods can be used from the tee and the turf to hit fairways or approach long golf holes.
-The curved soles of fairway woods help these golf clubs become more friendly coming from the ground.
+Fairway woods can be used from the tee and the turf to hit fairways, center strikes or approach long golf holes.
+The curved soles of fairway woods help these clubs become more friendly coming from the ground.

 Q: What is an Adjustable Driver, and Does it Really Matter?